 If you aren't using any other Firebase products, you only have to create a project and register your app.
 However, if you decide to use additional products in the future, be sure to complete all of the steps on the page linked above.

-When you're ready to distribute a pre-release version of your app to testers, build an APK using your normal process.
+When you're ready to distribute a pre-release version of your app to testers, build your APK using your normal process.
 You must sign the APK with your debug key or app signing key.

-To distribute your app to testers, upload the APK file using the Firebase CLI:
+To distribute your app to testers, upload your APK file using the Firebase CLI:

 - Install or update to the latest version of the Firebase CLI (we recommend downloading the standalone binary for the CLI specific to your OS).
 Make sure to sign in and test that you can access your projects.